MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity.md

 ---
 # Network Similarity Package

 The Microsoft Academic Network Similarity Package provides supplementary processing functionality for use with the Microsoft Academic Graph (MAG).
-For detail description of the technology, please see [Multi-Sense Network Representation Learning in Microsoft Academic Graph](https://www.microsoft.com/research/project/academic/articles/multi-sense-network-representation-learning-in-microsoft-academic-graph/).
+For a detail description of the technology, please see [Multi-Sense Network Representation Learning in Microsoft Academic Graph](https://www.microsoft.com/research/project/academic/articles/multi-sense-network-representation-learning-in-microsoft-academic-graph/).

 This package includes network embedding resources for academic entities.
 It also includes Python classes for use in Azure Databricks and U-SQL functions for Azure Data Lake Analytics.